manasidek/-Amazon_Vine_Analysis/README.md

 ### Phase 1

-- Using Pyspark, load the data file in to a data frame.
+- Using Pyspark, load the data file in to a dataframe.
 The dataframe is shown below:

 ![DataFrame](https://github.com/manasidek/Amazon_Vine_Analysis/blob/main/Images/dataframe.png)